Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 Usually one of:

-• They don't actually want the project and are pricing to walk away
+• They do not actually want the project and are pricing to walk away.

-• They're pricing to fill bench rather than to solve your problem
+• They are pricing to fill bench rather than to solve your problem.

-• They're an enterprise agency operating below their normal floor
+• They are an enterprise agency operating below their normal floor.

-• They've added unnecessary services to inflate the price
+• They have added unnecessary services to inflate the price.

-The wrong-priced-up quote isn't usually fraud — it's usually misalignment.
-They're not the right vendor for your scale.
+The wrong-priced-up quote is not usually fraud — it is usually misalignment.
+They are not the right vendor for your scale.

 The honest middle

-Quotes inside the realistic range, with clear scope, milestones, and references in your category — that's where good engagements live.
-The price should feel "reasonable for what's being done," not exciting or crushing.
+Quotes inside the realistic range, with clear scope, milestones, and references in your category — that is where good engagements live.
+The price should feel "reasonable for what is being done," not exciting or crushing.

 A reliable budget has four parts: direct cost, contingency, ancillary costs, and time cost.